nevelate/QuizGen/README.md

 </picture>

 ## Features
-* Uses Fluent Design system
+* Uses the Fluent Design system
-* Supports LMS/HEMIS test files out of the box.
+* Supports LMS/HEMIS test files out of the box
-* Supports plugin system
+* Includes a plugin system for extensibility

-## Build
+## Build instructions
-See [build.md](build.md) for build instructions.
+FOr build instructions refer to [build.md](build.md).

 ## Creating plugins
-See [plugins.md](plugins.md) for plugin creating instructions.
+For instructions on creating plugins, refer to [plugins.md](plugins.md).

 ## Used Packages
 * [Avalonia](https://github.com/AvaloniaUI/Avalonia)